derekzyl/Web_API/README.md

 I firmly believe that the helper modules I am developing will serve as invaluable resources for developers seeking to integrate XMLHTTP, Web Canvas/GL, and WebRTC into their web applications.
 These modules provide a straightforward interface, simplifying the development process for creating complex applications.
 Moreover, they are thoroughly tested and dependable, while also being accessible as open source.

 Once complete, I will release the modules on GitHub.
 I encourage you to explore them and incorporate them into your own web applications.

+For any further inquiries or updates, please feel free to reach out.
+Happy coding!